bsvab/produced-water-chemistry/README.md

 -	A set of interactive, informative visualizations aiding in the interpretation of the geochemical data.

 ### <p style="color:#CC9900">Relevance and Impact:</p>
-- This project aligns with current environmental and water resource management needs, offering a practical approach to repurposing produced water, thereby contributing to more sustainable practices in the industry!
+- This project aligns with current environmental and water resource management needs, offering a practical approach to repurposing produced water, thereby contributing to more sustainable practices in the industry